Space's Solar Physics Group is a cornerstone of UK solar physics

 solar atomic spectroscopy, for the derivation of solar plasma

-Solar Physicists at RAL are currently involved in operating and exploiting the RAL-led Coronal Diagnostic Spectrometer (CDS) instrument aboard the biggest solar spacecraft, SOHO, and the RAL-led Heliospheric Imagers aboard the NASA STEREO mission.
+Solar Physicists at RAL are currently involved in operating and exploiting the RAL-led Coronal Diagnostic Spectrometer (CDS) instrument aboard the biggest solar spacecraft, The Solar & Heliospheric Observatory (SOHO), and the RAL Space-led Heliospheric Imagers aboard the NASA Solar Terrestrial Relations Observatory (STEREO) mission.
 They are also involved in the operation of instruments aboard the Hinode and Coriolis spacecraft.
-In addition, we are involved in the NASA Solar Dynamics Observatory, launched in February 2010, and lead the UK contribution to the SPICE spectrometer on the ESA Solar Orbiter mission, due for launch in 2017.
-In the past, we had involvement in sub-orbital rocket flights in collaboration with US colleagues, as well as roles in other prominent solar missions such as SMM, Yohkoh and TRACE.
+In addition, we are involved in the NASA Solar Dynamics Observatory, launched in February 2010, and lead the UK contribution to the Spectral Investigation of the Coronal Environment (SPICE) spectrometer on the ESA Solar Orbiter mission, that launched in February 2020.
+In the past, we had involvement in sub-orbital rocket flights in collaboration with US colleagues, as well as roles in other prominent solar missions such as Solar Maximum Mission (SMM), Yohkoh and Transition Region and Coronal Explorer (TRACE).

 The group has a long heritage, including the NASA Solar Maximum Mission (1980-89) the CHASE Spacelab 2experiment (1985), the Japanese Yohkoh mission (1991-2001), and the NASA SOHO mission.
 The group has major hardware roles in the NASA STEREO and the Japanese Hinodemissions and studies are underway for a RAL-led instrument for the ESA Solar Orbiter.
 The Group was involved in the SDO mission;